HenIsTheMan/Mobile/README.md

 * Rankings screen
 	- Sorting of rankings from highest to lowest
 	- Vertical scrolling (only works if there are enough rankings shown)
+	- Allows for multiple different players to have the same score
+	- Allows for the same player to have multiple different scores
 	- Left Arrow button

 * Shop screen